akshatjain02/Python-scripts/README.md

-# Web-crawler
+# Learning python
-Python script that crawls a particular page and prints the title and link of the elements.
-(Learning)
+A series of python scripts created and pulled with an intention to learn Python and github.